drewdecarme/buttery-tools/.changeset/selfish-goats-compare.md

 "@buttery/tools": minor
 ---

-Bootstraps all of the tools together; initial baseline
+## v0.0.1 - Bootstraps all of the tools together; initial baseline

 ### Overview

 This release is focused on providing a baseline for stability of all of the tools.
-The changes in this release are focused mainly on convention and establishing a working mental model for how all of the tools are written and then dogfood-ed using each other.
+The changes in this release are focused mainly on convention, repository architecture and establishing a working mental model for how all of the tools are written and then dogfood-ed using each other.

 ### What's Changed